chartpath/ramses-elasticsearch/readme.md

 This dataset enables us to dig into some really interesting questions.
 Let's make a REST API out of the GII and then query it in fun ways using the Elasticsearch query DSL via the endpoint URL.

-You can jump ahead to see [the completed code for this example here] (https://github.com/chrstphrhrt/ramses-elasticsearch).
+You can jump ahead to see [the completed code for this example here](https://github.com/chrstphrhrt/ramses-elasticsearch).

 ## Set up the project